 Dear J,

 I started following this guy on YouTube.
-I love his videos because I like to improve my English pronunciation.
+I love his videos because they help me improve my English pronunciation.
 This is the city you live in!
 Right?!

 I was hoping to last a few more years in the workplace so my pension would be a little bigger, but it's not possible now that eventually these sociopaths or assholes in the workplace can find out I'm a seeing and feeling person...

-Since I published my book I have been dealing with sociopaths or assholes in the workplace one after another and usually, I'm able to deal with them if they don't have power over me but when is the boss, it's a different story.
+Since I published my book, I have been dealing with sociopaths or assholes in the workplace one after another, and usually, I'm able to deal with them if they don't have power over me, but when it's the boss, it's a different story.

-My most recent boss for the last almost 4 years used to work also for the former company I worked for 9 and a half years before I published my book and he worked together with my ex-boss the bank robber... they are all corrupt, but the present boss is even more dangerous than the bank robber.
-It's amazing I survived 4 years working under this guy, he too used to be an ex-police officer.
+My most recent boss for almost 4 years used to work for the former company I worked for 9 and a half years before I published my book, and he worked with my ex-boss, the bank robber... they are all corrupt.
+Still, the present boss is even more dangerous than the bank robber.
+Amazingly, I survived 4 years working under this guy; he, too, used to be an ex-police officer.
 They are well-trained in psychological warfare to get rid of anyone they feel threatened by.

-I hope you are doing well and hang in there.
+I hope you are doing well and hanging in there.

 Hugs from Arizona,